 A key aspect of the MFA Arts Leadership program is development of a portfolio of practice in the field.
-The Graduate Management Practicum integrates and applies the arts management theories being learned in the classroom with the realities of the workplace.
-The practicum provides the opportunity to apply knowledge in resource development, arts marketing, audience development, planning and management to actual positions within Puget Sound arts organizations.
-You will build on your classroom learning, gain valuable practical experience, and develop lifelong relationships with the arts community.
-Practicums are real opportunities with real organizations meant to help build a career through hands on experience.
+The Graduate Management Practicum integrates and applies the arts leadership theories learned in the classroom with the realities of arts leadership.
+Practicums are real opportunities meant to help build a career through hands on, interactive experience.

-The following is a sampling of the organizations our students have worked with, from major institutions to grassroots, experimental, and community-based entities.
+The following is a sampling of organizations our students have worked with within their practicums, from major institutions to grassroots, experimental, and community-based entities:

-If your organization is interested in hosting one of our MFA Arts Leadership graduate students, please contact Kevin Maifeld, Arts Leadership Program Director.
+If your organization is interested in partnering with one of our MFA Arts Leadership graduate students, please contact Kevin Maifeld, Arts Leadership Program Director.